awsdocs/aws-control-tower-guide/doc_source/configure-without-vpc.md

 1. To delete the VPC, choose **Actions** and then choose **Delete VPC**\.

-An AWS *\(default\)* VPC already exists in every region for the AWS Control Tower management account\.
+An AWS *\(default\)* VPC already exists in every Region for the AWS Control Tower management account\.
 To follow security best practices, if you choose to delete the AWS Control Tower VPC, it's best also to delete the AWS default VPC associated with the management account from all AWS Regions\.
 Therefore, to secure the management account, remove the default VPC from each Region, as well as removing the VPC created by Control Tower in your AWS Control Tower home region\.

 ## Create an Account in AWS Control Tower Without a VPC<a name="create-without-vpc"></a>